apify/actor-whitepaper/pages/ACTOR.md

   other one.
 Note that paths in Dockerfile are ALWAYS relative to the Dockerfile's location.
   When calling `apify run`, the system runs the actor using the Dockerfile.
 - `env` was renamed to `environmentVariables` for more clarity.
+- The `dockerfile` and `readme` directives are mandatory, this is the bare minimum required from actors!

 TODOs:
 - `datasetSchema` and `keyValueStoreSchema` link to the schema objects required